 In 1998, I opened my first Pilates studio in Denver’s Capitol Hill.
 With much help and manual labor from my kind husband Robert, we converted first an apartment and later a condo into a small, private Pilates studio.
 I had the pleasure during those years to work with many athletes, actors and dancers in the Denver community, and loved it!

 After much prayer and meditation, I decided in 2000 to move home to Tucson, Arizona and open a Pilates and Movement studio here.
 I had been away for school, work and “life” a long time and wanted to be closer to my parents.
-Modeled on the amazing instruction I’d experienced, my approach was to offer customized Pilates and Movement programs and personal attention focused on the whole person.
+Modeled on the amazing instruction I’d experienced, my approach was to offer customized Pilates and Movement programs and personal attention in a supportive, serene environment.

 My vision was to create a zen-like environment with views of the desert and Catalina mountains in a peaceful space.
-Today, the Tucson Pilates studio still offers this same environment.
-I’ve added Movement and Wellness seminars, Meditation classes, small group classes from beginning level up to those suitable for instructors, and frequently present off-site workshops.
+Today, my Tucson Pilates studio still offers this same environment.
+I’ve added Movement and Wellness seminars, Meditation classes, small group classes, and frequently present off-site workshops.
 It has been and continues to be incredibly rewarding.
 I am deeply grateful to my loyal clients, family and the Tucson community.